JasonCaldwellMBA/Grocery_Recommender/README.md

 - Trained, tested, and evaluated multiple machine learning models using hard-coded baselines, simple means, content-based filtering, collaborative filtering, various custom similarity functions, and hybrid approaches.
 - The results showed a hybrid model using both content-based and collaborative filtering achieved an accuracy of 60-90%.

+## Project Technologies
+- Developed using Python and Jupyter Notebooks.
+- The following modules and packages were used: json, gzip, pandas, os, dotenv, numpy, matplotlib, seaborn, IPython, scipy, sklearn, random, unittest, and logging.

 ## Problem Statement
 Educational project to gather data on grocery purchases to recommend additional products to consumers using the data science method of:
 - Problem Identification